roby2358/yuwakisarl/minigam/MINIGAM.md

 If neither die can be played, the turn ends with no move.

 ## Bearing Off
-A checker may bear off only with an exact roll matching the distance from its point to the exit.
+A checker normally bears off with an exact roll matching the distance from its point to the exit.
+If a player has no checkers on the bar and no die exactly matches, the player may use a higher die to bear off the checker that is farthest back (i.e., closest to bearing off: highest-numbered point for the human, lowest-numbered for the AI).
+If there is an exact roll available it must be used, even if other checkers are farther back.
 A checker may enter from the bar and bear off in the same turn if both moves are legal.

 ## Winning